Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 Before the Murdaughs called Moselle home, the property was tied to another controversial family.

-It was the home of Barrett Boulware – a fisherman, suspected drug smuggler and Mr Murdaugh’s longtime friend and business partner who died in 2018.
+It was the home of Barrett Boulware – a fisherman, suspected drug smuggler and Alex Murdaugh’s longtime friend and business partner who died in 2018.

 He and his father were arrested on drug smuggling charges in 1980 when investigators seized 15 tons of marijuana from a shrimp boat in the Bahamas.